Ford Vehicles with Recalled Takata Airbags

 Two words that I'm tired of typing and you're sick of hearing about.
 Yet here we are with another recall of 816,000 Ford, Lincoln and Mercury vehicles that have ticking time-bombs for airbags.
 Some vehicles are being recalled for the second time.…

 Ford is recalling 1.9 million vehicles to replace dangerous Takata airbag inflators which have been known to explode.

 The inflators that need to be replaced are in the passenger-side frontal airbags.
 See the full list of recalled vehicles.

-"Ford says 38,000 [Transit] low-roof vans have side-curtain airbags that are positioned incorrectly, possibly on both sides of the van."
+The 2015-2016 Ford Transit has a measurable problem because the low-roof vans have side-curtain airbags that are positioned incorrectly, possibly on both sides of the van.

 Your truck might be involved in one the largest and most dangerous recalls in automotive history.